JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2016-05-06-methodcount.md

 A basic example project with everything in this blogpost integrated is available on [GitHub](https://github.com/JeroenMols/MethodCountExample).

-As always you can reach me {% include link_twitter_molsjeroen.html %} on twitter, or leave a comment below!
+As always you can reach me on [Mastodon](https://androiddev.social/@Jeroenmols), or leave a comment below!